Yoichiro Kakitani

-Yoichiro Kakitani (柿谷 曜一朗, Kakitani Yōichirō) (born 3 January 1990) is a Japanese professional footballer who plays as a forward or an attacking midfielder for Tokushima Vortis.
+Yoichiro Kakitani (柿谷 曜一朗, Kakitani Yōichirō) (born 3 January 1990) is a Japanese former professional footballer who played as a forward or an attacking midfielder.

 Club career

 Cerezo Osaka

 Born in Osaka, Kakitani joined Cerezo Osaka's youth team at the age of 4.
 In 2006, he signed his first professional contract with Cerezo at 16 – the club record for the youngest player signed to a professional contract.
 He played his first J-League game on 26 November 2006.
 He also trained with the Arsenal F.C. and Inter Milan youth teams.

 Kakitani entered the e-School of Human Sciences, Waseda University in 2008.
 Kakitani was loaned to Tokushima Vortis on 18 June 2009 and returned to Cerezo Osaka in 2012.

 Basel

 On 7 July 2014 FC Basel announced that they had signed Kakitani on a four-year contract.
 Kakitani joined Basel to the start of the 2014–15 Swiss Super League season.
 He joined the team on 17 July for their 2014–15 season under head coach Paulo Sousa.
 Kakitani played his domestic league debut for the club in the away game in the Stockhorn Arena on 2 August, coming on as a substitute for Mohamed Elneny as Basel won 3–2 against Thun.
 He scored his first goal for his new club one week later, on 9 August, in the home game in the St. Jakob-Park as Basel won 4–1 against Zürich.
 The season 2014–15 was a successful one for Basel.
 Basel entered the Champions League in the group stage.
 They reached the knockout phase on 9 December 2014, as they managed a 1–1 draw at Anfield against Liverpool.
 But they were knocked out of the competition by Porto in the round of 16.
 At the end of the 2014–15 season, Basel won the championship for the sixth time in a row.
 In the 2014–15 Swiss Cup Basel reached the final.
 However for the third time in a row they finished as runners-up.
 However, Kakitani failed to make a lasting impression in this season under trainer Paulo Sousa.
 Of the 50 competition matches (36 Swiss League fixtures – 6 Swiss Cup and 8 Champions League) that Basel played that season, Kakitani appeared in just 28.

 In their following season new head coach was Urs Fischer and under him Kakitani played only in seven games.
 Being unhappy, he decided to return to Japan.
 During his 18 months with the club, Kakitani played a total of 41 games for Basel scoring a total of 14 goals.
 18 of these games were in the Swiss Super League, six in the Swiss Cup, three in the 2014–15 Champions League and 14 were friendly games.
 He scored four goals in the domestic league, four in the cup and the other six were scored during the test games.